 With heated pools indoors and out, as well as Europe’s largest hydrotherapy pool in the spa, Chewton Glen is ideal for aquatic lounging.
 The large ozone-treated indoor pool, with its soft-blue sky-painted ceiling, offers great views of the gardens.

 The spa is just minutes from the seaside and channels the coastal calm.
 Inside, there’s a 17-metre swimming pool, a hydrotherapy spa pool, cold drench showers, aromatherapy saunas and steam rooms; there’s also an outdoor whirlpool.
 Face and body treatments include a range of soothing massages, including classic Swedish and hot stone massage; there are also body treatments, including full-body scrubs and holistic Kundalini and aromatherapy treatments.
 You can also book pampering for two in one of the spa’s double treatment rooms.

 Beach towels and swimwear – the sea is only a short, countryside stroll away so pack a picnic and make an afternoon of it.

 Call in advance if you intend to arrive via helicopter – there's only room for three on the helipad.

-All ages are welcome.
-Under-5s stay free; children aged six to 16 stay on a sofabed or extra bed for £20 a night; each extra adult (aged 17 or over) stays for £60 a night.
+All ages are welcome, and under-18s stay for free.
 Babysitting can be arranged and there’s a Playstation and a cupboard of games.